Wood Ducks: A Cautionary Tale With A Happy Ending?

-Photo Above: The Wood Duck is one of the most beautiful birds but has suffered great population losses due to market hunting and loss of habitat.
+Photo Below: The Wood Duck is one of the most beautiful birds but has suffered great population losses due to market hunting and loss of habitat.
 Fortunately, government regulations and the actions of private individuals have helped their populations to rebound but threats remain.
 (Photo courtesy of Chesapeake Wildlife Heritage)

 My wife has done a fantastic job managing our property on Maryland’s Eastern Shore for wildlife.
 It is thrilling to see the birds flock to the feeders she has just filled, often with her only a few feet away.
 Now that spring is finally emerging, bird calls fill the air around the house.